A categorification of Quinn's finite total homotopy TQFT with application to TQFTs and once-extended TQFTs derived from strict omega-groupoids: The homotopy underpinning of Quinn's finite total homotopy TQFT

 \subsection{Homotopically finite (HF) spaces}

-\begin{Definition}[Homotopically finite (HF) space] A space, $B$, is called homotopically finite (abbr.
-HF) if $B$ is CGWH\footnote{Recall that this is an abbreviation for ``compactly generated and weak Hausdorff''; see Subsection \ref{sec:conventions_top}.} and, moreover, $B$ has only a finite set of path-components, each of which has only a finite set of non-trivial homotopy groups, all of which are finite. \end{Definition} Clearly finite disjoint unions and finite products of HF-spaces are HF\footnote{Equally clearly infinite disjoint unions and products may not be!}.
+This is a key notion for this paper. \begin{Definition}[Homotopically finite (HF) space] A space, $B$, is called \emph{homotopy finite} (abbr.
+HF) if $B$ is CGWH (see \S\ref{sec:conventions_top}) and, moreover, $B$ has only a finite set of path-components, each of which has only a finite set of non-trivial homotopy groups, all of which are finite. \end{Definition} Clearly, finite disjoint unions and finite products of HF-spaces are HF.
 Each path-component of a HF-space is also HF (after possibly applying the $k$-ification functor in order to make it a CGWH space).

 \begin{Remark}In the literature, one finds some alternative terminology used for homotopy finite spaces.
 Lurie, \cite[Appendix E]{lurie:spectral:2018}, calls them `$\pi$-finite spaces' whilst Anel, \cite{anel:elementary:2021}, uses the term `truncated coherent space'. \end{Remark} The following is essentially in \cite[Lemma 3.4]{Galvezetal}, albeit stated in the context of $\infty$-groupoids. \begin{Lemma} Let $p\colon E \to B$ be a fibration.
-Given $b \in B$, we let $E_b:=p^{-1}(b)$. \begin{enumerate} \item Suppose that $B$ is path-connected, and that $p$ is surjective.
-If any two of $B$, $E$ and $E_b$ are homotopy finite, then so is the third. \item Let $B$ be any space.
-If $B$ and $E$ are homotopically finite, then so is $E_b$ for each $b \in B$.
-If $B$ and each $E_b$ are homotopically finite (for each $b \in B$), then so is $E$. \end{enumerate} In particular, if $p\colon E \to B$ is a fibration, and $E$ and $B$ are HF, then each fibre of $p$ is HF. \end{Lemma} \begin{proof} Follows from the homotopy long exact sequence of $p\colon E \to B$; see Equation \eqref{hles} below. \end{proof} The second point of the following result will be crucial for what follows.
+Given $b \in B$, we let $E_b:=p^{-1}(b)$. \begin{enumerate}[leftmargin=1cm] \item Suppose that $B$ is path-connected, and that $p$ is surjective.
+If any two of $B$, $E$ and $E_b$ are HF, then so is the third. \item Let $B$ be any space.
+If $B$ and $E$ are HF, then so is $E_b$, whenever $b \in B$. \item If $B$ and each $E_b$ are HF (for each $b \in B$), then so is $E$. \end{enumerate}

+In particular, if $p\colon E \to B$ is a fibration, and $E$ and $B$ each are HF, then each fibre of $p$ is HF. \end{Lemma} \begin{proof} Follows from the homotopy long exact sequence of $p\colon E \to B$; see Equation \eqref{hles} below. \end{proof} The second point of the following result will be crucial for what follows.
 This is stated in \cite[Lemma 3.13]{Galvezetal} for $\infty$-groupoids. \begin{Lemma} Consider a pullback diagram of spaces, where $p\colon E \to B$ is a fibration, then $q$ is a fibration.
 If $X$, $E$ and $B$ are HF, then $X\times_B E$ is HF. \end{Lemma} \begin{proof} That $q$ is a fibration follows from the standard fact that pullbacks of fibrations are fibrations; see e.g. \cite[\S 6.1 Lemma]{May}.
-Let us prove that $X\times_B E$ is HF.